tomasol/runkins/README.md

 either via `RUST_FLAGS` or `.cargo/config`.

 ## cgroup support
-Please read [cgexec-rs](cgexec-rs/README.md) and verify it is working as described.

 Following environment variables need to be set, otherwise cgroup support will not be enabled.
 * PARENT_CGROUP - full path to a cgroup directory that can be written by the current user
 * CGROUP_BLOCK_DEVICE_ID - in form of MAJOR:MINOR, see `lsblk`
-* CGEXEC_RS - path to cgexec-rs binary, might be omitted if it lives in the same folder as `jobexecutor-server`
 * CGROUP_MOVE_CURRENT_PID_TO_SUBFOLDER_ENABLED - required for systemd service support.
 If set (to anything), creates PARENT_CGROUP/service cgroup if needed and moves current pid there.
 This setting also adds the required controllres to $PARENT_CGROUP/cgroup.subtree_control .

 ### Starting new user slice using systemd-run